Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-navbar.md

 If you do not intend to use your own SVG, you should explore the [DOM solution]({{< docsref "/guidelines/logos#using-semantic-markup" >}}) and therefore do as if you had a [title on one or two lines]({{< ref "#global-header-with-title" >}}).

-The latter may be the preferred way to do a custom logo, still.
+The latter may be the preferred way to do a custom logo, still, as it's *really* not recommended to use anything other than the Master logo.
 {{< /callout >}}

 {{< example class="p-0">}}